Gulatii-ops/distributed-test-system-ororatech/README.md

 # Clone the repository (or download the files)
 git clone <repository-url>
 ````
+> Make sure Docker Desktop is running in the background!
 ## Quick Start with Makefile

 The easiest way to run the system: